Daily readings

 Thursday, April 23, 2026

 Saint George, Martyr/Saint Adalbert, Bishop and Martyr.
 Eastertide.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint George, Martyr/Saint Adalbert, Bishop and Martyr